FSG - FINANCIAL SERVICES GUIDE

 Credit Card Fees

 Premium funding enables you to pay your premiums by instalments.
-The premium funder charges fees and interest.
+The premium funder charges fees and interest and default and cancellation fees and charges.

 We can arrange premium funding on your behalf if you require it.
 We may receive a commission of up to 6% based on a percentage of the premium from the premium funder for doing so.
 We will advise you the basis and amount of any such payment.